14th May - “Seeing with Faith: What to Do When Life Gets Hard”

 What David Did In The Midst Of Chaos

-David chose, in the middle of the waiting.
-At one of his lowest points—rejected, grieving, and threatened by his own men—to encourage and strengthen himself in the Lord (1 Samuel 30:6).
-He didn’t have a cheer squad.
-He had God so He turned to the one who had his life in His hand and He chose to look at him and not his enemies; to sing, shout and delare God was for Him and what He said would stand.
+He didn’t have anyone else - no cheer squad or pep talks were available.
+But He knew he had God, so He turned to the one who had his life in His hand and chose to look at him and not his enemies; to sing, shout and delare God was for Him and what He said would stand.
 He chose to look up!
 And that David discovered, was enough.

 So if you’re facing something today and it feels nothing like what God promised—don’t lose heart.
 David was anointed long before he was appointed.
 And in the middle of fear, rejection, and waiting, he learned how to strengthen himself in the Lord, listen for God’s voice, and feast at the table God prepared for him—even while enemies circled.